Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Experiments

-On clinical tasks, \ourss achieves the highest mean accuracy (0.597) despite using only 10\% of pretraining data, outperforming LaBraM (0.573) and LUNA (0.560).
-The largest gains appear on seizure detection (+10.8\%), mTBI classification (+4.1\%), and multiclass artifact classification (+5.6\%), tasks where the relevant neural patterns are subtle and may be obscured by high-variance artifacts.
+On clinical tasks, \ourss achieves the highest mean accuracy (0.603) despite using only 10\% of pretraining data, outperforming LaBraM (0.578), REVE (0.547), LUNA (0.540), and CBraMod (0.511).
+Gains are most pronounced on tasks where relevant neural patterns are subtle and easily obscured by high-variance artifacts.
+Notably, \ourss achieves this with only 10\% of pretraining data, highlighting the sample efficiency of latent prediction-based pretraining.

-Reconstruction-based models outperform \ours on binary artifact detection (-4.9\%), but \ourss excels at multiclass artifact classification (+6.0\%).
-This supports our theoretical motivation: detecting artifact presence benefits from sensitivity to high-variance components, while distinguishing artifact types requires more semantic understanding.